theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-22-graph-choice-coloring.md

 next to each vertex and you have to choose a color from that list for the vertex.
 What is the minimum value of *k* such that no matter what lists I write down, you can always color the graph with no neighboring vertices having the same color?
+(Dr. Jonah Ostroff, Director and one of our instructors at MathILy-Er, introduced us to what follows.)

 "Not too bad", you say, "four ought to do it".
 And for a lot of graphs, indeed lists of four are enough ('A' is for 'azure', 'B' for 'blue', 'C' for 'cyan', 'D' for 'denim', 'E' for 'electric', 'F' for 'freedom'):